oguzbilgic/sexy-railscasts-theme/README.md

 ## Installation

 - Copy railscasts.vim into ~/.vim/colors/ (Unix) or vimfiles/colors/ (Windows) as with
   other color schemes.
-- Type "colorscheme railscasts" into your vimrc file.
+- Type "colorscheme sexy-railscasts" into your vimrc file.

 ## Comparison